RoeiRubach/Legacy-of-Old-Sins/README.md

 * [Showcase & Screenshots](#Showcase-and-Screenshots)
 * [Credits](#Credits)

-## General Info :mortar_board:
+## General Info

-As mentioned, this is our final project for our production course studies.\
+As mentioned, this is our final project for our production course studies :mortar_board:.\
 I was the programmer in the team.\
 In this course we learn what it's like to be a part of a team / indie studio and develop a game from the very beginning.
 ```